Advertisement

 What is the best way to get around Malaysia?

 Malaysia has a well-developed transportation system, including buses, trains, taxis, and ride-hailing services.
 Public transportation is generally safe and affordable.
-(See Also: Is Patagonia Safe to Visit?
+(See Also: Is It Safe To Visit Mazatlan Mexico?
 A Traveler’s Guide)

 Are there any areas in Malaysia that are considered unsafe?